SoftwareAG/cumulocity-application-development-kit/README.md

 *N.B.
 We will be adding new features as needed so the list below will expand over time and with requests.*_

-* Cumulocity Application Builder - create runtime widget.
+* Create runtime widget for the Cumulocity Application Builder.
   * Scaffolds the code in a standard way.
   * provides scripts for building runtime widget
   * provides scripts allowing incremental build using ```c8ycli server```